-A chance to fly across an ocean ... to walk the streets of a new land, hand in hand with your friends ... to sit in a classroom or a famous theater without worry ... to crowd into a jammed underground train on the way to Buckingham Palace.
+Take the leap and fly across an ocean.
+Take the leap to walk the streets of a new land, hand in hand with your friends.
+Take the leap onto a jammed underground train on the way to Buckingham Palace.

-If the restrictions of the pandemic are finally an unpleasant memory, that's what next summer can be like for you.
+If the restrictions of the pandemic are finally an unpleasant memory, take your own personal leap into a wonderful, new world.

 St. Bonaventure’s Oxford Program is not just a student trip to England.
 It is the experience of actually living in England.
 Experiencing the life of a student at Oxford, the most famous university on earth.
 Experiencing moments that will stay with you for the rest of your life.
 It is the ultimate Bonaventure experience.